 You may be prescribed a non-sedating antihistamine if you have severe itching or associated hay fever.
 If this helps, you may be advised to continue taking the non-sedating antihistamine in the long term.
 This should be reviewed every three months.

 If itching affects your sleep, a sedating antihistamine may help.
 Sedating antihistamines are prescribed on a short-term basis, usually for a maximum of two weeks at a time, as they seem to lose their effect quickly.

-In rare cases, if you have a severe flare-up, your GP may prescribe corticosteroids tablets.
+In rare cases, if you have a severe flare-up your GP may prescribe corticosteroid tablets.
 These are also used for flare-ups of asthma.

 You may be prescribed prednisolone to take once a day, usually in the morning, for one to two weeks.

-For this reason, your GP is unlikely to prescribe corticosteroid tablets more than once a year without referring you to a specialist (see referral, below).
+For this reason, your GP is unlikely to prescribe corticosteroid tablets more than once a year without referring you to a specialist.